Game-Radio/mingle-forum-hacked/readme.txt

 * Integrates nicely with most themes (Its tough to make it work for all themes so some skin modifications may be required for your site)
 * Allow/Dis-allow other users to view your profile from the Forum
 * Supports internationalization/localization
-* Integrates with the Mingle plugin (by Blair Williams) NOTE: The Mingle plugin is NOT required for the forum to work

 = Notes =
 * Mingle forum 1.0.32 uses a new email subscription system.
 All old subscriptions will be lost after upgrading.
 This will allow much better email support for the future.